-Frequency: General chemistry samples shall be collected seasonally in spring, summer, fall, and immediately following either the second or third measurable rain event of the fall-winter period, once every five years beginning in Year 3 after license issuance.
+Water samples for chemical analysis shall be collected seasonally in spring, summer, fall, and immediately following either the second or third measurable rain event of the fall-winter period, once every five years beginning in Year 3 after license issuance.
 Secchi disk measurements shall be collected in summer and fall seasons once every five years after license issuance.
-After a minimum of three data sets have been collected, if it is demonstrated that exceedances are not occurring at specific locations, the collection frequency may be reviewed to determine if it can be modified.
-The Licensee, CDFG,
+After a minimum of three data sets are collected, if it is demonstrated that exceedances are not occurring at specific locations, the collection frequency may be reviewed to determine if it can be modified.
+The Licensee, CDFW, USFS or the Deputy Director may propose modifications to the sampling frequency contained in the WQ Plan.
+The Deputy Director must approve any revised plan prior to its implementation.

-&lt;sup>17 Bypassed stream reaches are those where water is diverted out of the stream for the purpose of power generation.
+27 Bypassed stream reaches are those where water is diverted out of the stream for the purpose of power generation.